Available with Location Referencing license.

 Feature Layer, Linear Referencing

-For multiuser editing scenarios when data is accessed through feature services with undo and redo capabilities—also known as branch versioning
+For multiuser editing scenarios when data is accessed via feature services with undo and redo ability—also known as branch versioning

 Feature Layer, Linear Referencing, Version Management

 To perform editing activities using feature services, turn on the version management capability while publishing data.

 Sharing web layers with linear referencing capability and version management requires data preparation.
 Use the following steps to prepare your data prior to publishing:

 - Perform all data loading using ArcGIS Pro prior to changing the geodatabase connection type (step 3) and registration (step 4).

 - Depending on whether your data is not versioned or is traditionally versioned, you must do the following:

 - If your data is not versioned, proceed to step 3.

 - If your data is traditionally versioned, unregister each feature class and table as versioned.
 In ArcGIS Pro, right-click each feature class or table in the Catalog pane and click Manage > Unregister As Versioned.

 - Your geodatabase connection must be explicitly set to the branch versioning connection type.